Dr Charlie Scarff

 - Website: Astbury Webpage | Twitter | LinkedIn | Googlescholar

-My lab is interested in understanding structural-functional relationships in muscle and how defects in muscle proteins lead to cardiovascular disease.
-We use an integrative structural biology approach to do this, primarily combining cryo-electron microscopy, mass spectrometry, and mutational analyses with modelling.
-We are also passionate about the development of integrative structural biology methods for the study of cardiovascualr disease as technology drives research.
+My research interests are in understanding structural-functional relationships in muscle, myosin and how defects in muscle proteins lead to cardiovascular disease.
+We use an integrative structural biology approach to study this, primarily combining cryo-electron microscopy, mass spectrometry, and mutational analyses with modelling.
+We are also passionate about the development of integrative structural biology methods for the study of cardiovascular disease as technology drives research.
 Our current focus is on studying how mutations in two muscle proteins, beta-cardiac myosin and myosin-binding protein C, lead to the inherited heart disease hypertrophic cardiomyopathy.
 We also have an interest in dilated cardiomyopathy, diabetic cardiomyopathy and the effects of glycation on muscle proteins, and structure-based drug design.
 This research will lead to a better understanding of the molecular mechanisms that underpin heart disease, and it is our hope that this will pave the way to better therapies in the future.